 One of many advantages to Chris King bearings is their serviceability.
 Our bearings are designed with reusable seals and snaprings that are easy to remove and reinstall, providing access to clean and lubricate the bearings.
 A simple service every 6-12 months will make Chris King bearings better than new as they get smoother with age.
-In addition to the following method, we also offer our Grease Injector tools for doing a quick, full fill, service on our bottom brackets.

 To service your Chris King bearings, follow these easy steps.

 - Non-citrus degreaser (Citric acid will damadge anodizing)

 - Compressed air

 All of our bearings are serviceable and easily accessed.
 Our bottom bracket and headset bearings should be serviced in place and not removed from the cups as they are a secure press fit.
 Hub bearings can be left in the hubshell for service, accessible using just a single 2.5mm hex wrench.

 Once you have accessed the bearings, begin by removing the snapring and seal.
 At the snapring split, find the acute point of the inner edge, seen below and move 2cm over from that point, use a pick or dulled knife to gently pry the snapring and remove it.
 Take care not to puncture the seal, these parts are designed to be reused.
 The seals break-in with use and have less drag compared to a new seal.
 If you do damage either we have replacement kits available here.

 Once the snapring is removed, remove the seal.
 Now clean the bearing with a non-citrus degreaser and toothbrush.
 Then dry with compressed air and repeat as necessary.

 To check your work, load the bearing by pressing on the inner race with two fingers and rotating.
 The bearing should feel smooth and rotate freely.